Come on in and take a gander-

 "Now there's just an afterimage, a burn on my retina, and the faintest trace of warmth on the metal."

-Seeking mercenary work?
+🕯 Seeking mercenary work?
 Rumors abound of an enterprising new Captain forming a sister-company to Oschon's Raiders.
-Currently operating out of The Shroud, a band of specialists is coalescing to form the core of the new organization.
+Currently operating out of Eorzea, a band of specialists has coalescing to form the core of the newly minted Kingfisher Company.

-A victim, participant, or opponent of post-Calamity Thanalan banditry, or even the slave-trade?
-You might recognize him by sight or certain brands, and he definitely wasn't on the side of virtue.
+🕯 A victim, participant, or opponent of post-Calamity Thanalan banditry, or even the slave-trade?
+You just might recognize him by a certain obscure but disreputable brand, or even by visage alone, and he certainly wasn't on the side of virtue.

-Whether it's his eye or his nose that notices first, the presence of anything sweet will inevitably draw his gaze.
-Sweets are a weakness of his, and draw him like a bird to the snare of a fowler.
-He's particularly fond of treats involving honey.
+🕯 Whether it's the eye or the nose that notices first, the presence of anything sweet will inevitably be sussed out.
+Indulgent sweets are a weakness of his, and draw him like a bird to the snare of a fowler.
+He's particularly fond of honey.

 Other Themes Of Interest: